feliciaL3/TMPS/lab2/README.md

 ### 2. Prototype Design Pattern:
-<p> I have implemented the Prototype pattern in the TeacherPrototype class and its subclasses (FitnessTeacher, MathTeacher, and ArtTeacher).
+I have implemented the ```Prototype pattern ```in the ```TeacherPrototype``` class and its subclasses (FitnessTeacher, MathTeacher, and ArtTeacher).
 The clone method in TeacherPrototype allows to create new teacher objects by cloning an existing one.
-I demonstrated this by cloning teachers in your Main class. </p>
+I demonstrated this by cloning teachers in your Main class.

 ``````java
 public abstract class TeacherPrototype implements Cloneable {